mdevaluate/mdevaluate/doc/contribution.rst

 When you have made changes to the docs, first re-build them locally.
 You will need to have the ``sphinx`` python package installed and of course a working environment for ``mdevaluate``.
-When those requirements are fullfilled build the docs by:
+When those requirements are fulfilled build the docs by:

 1. Navigate to the ``doc`` directory
 2. Run ``make html`` in the shell